rajdutttyagi/Q-A/README.md

 Q‑A 🚀

 A question‑answering engine built with a lightweight LLM pipeline.
 This project ingests PDFs, images, and web data, indexes them semantically in ChromaDB, and uses Groq‑powered LLM components to transform queries, generate responses, and validate output—all on free or open‑source infrastructure.

 🔍 Features

-📂 Multimodal PDF ingestion
+📂 Multimodal PDF ingestion:-

 Extracts text, tables, and embedded images using PyMuPDF (fitz).

-🖼 Image captioning + embedding
+🖼 Image captioning + embedding:-

 Converts PDF‑embedded images into captions, then embeds via open‑source vision‑language models.

-⚙️ Semantic indexing with ChromaDB
+⚙️ Semantic indexing with ChromaDB:-

 Stores and searches unified embeddings from text, tables, and image captions.

-🔎 Context-aware query routing
+🔎 Context-aware query routing:-

 Classifies queries to either search the vector DB or trigger a fallback web search.

-🤖 Groq‑inference for QA pipeline
+🤖 Groq‑inference for QA pipeline:-

 Uses Groq's open‑weight LLMs for:

 Query reformulation